juancortez/mppt/FRDM-K64F/Perturb_and_Observe/test/README.md

 	These instructions are written for Windows users.
 		Install an IDE (preferable Eclipse)
-		Create a new project, and make a new file called main.cpp Copy and paste the code from the main.cpp file in the repository Right click on the project in the Project explorer view, and create a new file called inputs.txt Follow the instructions below, titled 'File Format for "inputs.txt"'
+		Create a new project, and make a new file called main.cpp Copy and paste the code from the test_main.cpp file in the repository Right click on the project in the Project explorer view, and create two new files called inputs.txt 			and outputs.txt Follow the instructions below, titled 'File Format for "inputs.txt"'